srvk/eesen-transcriber/README.md

 ## Cleaning Up

 Sometimes it helps to know how to shut down, as well as install and run a system.
 Two use cases come to mind.

-  1. Shutting down the virtual machine
+Shutting down the virtual machine:

     vagrant halt

-  2. Cleaning files associated with the embedded VirtualBox virtual machine (i.e. wipe everything)
+Cleaning files associated with the embedded VirtualBox virtual machine (i.e. wipe everything)

     vagrant destroy